dsw7/n-Bridges/README.rst

 Basic sequence of events
 --------------------------------------------------

-Step 1 - Finding 3-bridges
+Step 1 - Finding low redundancy methionine-aromatic interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+.. _step1:

-The first step of this project involved finding 3-bridges using the following dataset consisting of low redundancy PDB entries:
+The first step of this project involved finding methionine-aromatic interactions using the following dataset consisting of low redundancy PDB entries:

 .. code-block:: bash

    data/low_redundancy_delimiter_list.csv

-The 3-bridges were found using the `MetAromatic <https://github.com/dsw7/MetAromatic>`_ project.
+The methionine-aromatic interactions were found using the `MetAromatic <https://github.com/dsw7/MetAromatic>`_ project.
 First, the project's ``runner.ini`` was modified as follows:

 .. code-block:: ini